PatrickRuddiman/WriteCommit/vscode-extension/README.md

 - `writecommit.executablePath` – Path to the WriteCommit executable

 ## Installation
-When the command is first run, the extension checks for the `WriteCommit` executable.
-If it is not found, it will download and install it using the official installation script for your platform.
+As soon as the extension activates (after VS Code finishes starting), it checks for the `WriteCommit` executable.
+If it is missing, the extension downloads and installs it using the official installation script for your platform so the CLI is ready before you run the command.

+If you have configured an endpoint or model through the `vscode-lm` extension, the WriteCommit command will automatically reuse those settings.
+You can still override them with the `writecommit.*` settings if you need to target a different model.

 ## Publishing